What is colorectal cancer?

 Colorectal cancer incidence

 Colorectal cancer is the fourth most common form of cancer (or third, excluding skin cancers) in both men and women in the United States.
-The American Cancer Society estimated that 143,460 people will be diagnosed with colorectal cancer in 2012.
+The American Cancer Society estimates that 135,430 people will be diagnosed with colorectal cancer in 2017.